We support a Children’s Home called Destawan, with 37 children from age 3 – 21, by providing food supplies & school supplies.

 The children enjoy a rural lifestyle, looking after their own chickens, pigs and cows.
 Unlike many other orphanages in Bali which are run by Christian, Islam or Indian Hindu foundations, Destawan is run following traditional Balinese practices, which allows the children a greater continuity with their lives before entering the home.

-b) Support 9 orphans living with their extended families in Tejakula (uncle, aunt, grandmother) age 5 – 17, all of whom go to school.
+In addition we support 9 orphans living with their extended families in Tejakula (uncle, aunt, grandmother) age 5 – 17, all of whom go to school.
 Gaia provides a monthly stipend to cover school fees & expenses.

-a) We provide sembako (9 basic foodstuffs) once a year to poor elderly folk in Tejakula.
+We provide sembako (9 basic foodstuffs) once a year to poor elderly folk in Tejakula.
 In 2017, we provided sembako for 190 aged persons.
 They were selected jointly with an NGO, Semeton Tejakula Peduli (STP) and with village authorities, based on inability to work, health concerns and financial need.
-We have also given support to the poor & elderly by way of subsidised/ free rice.
+We have also given support to the poor and elderly by way of subsidised/ free rice.

-b) We currently channel funds from donors to 2 elderly ladies suffering from an incurable genetic disease; they are unable to walk or to work.
+Finally, we currently channel funds from donors to 2 elderly ladies suffering from an incurable genetic disease; they are unable to walk or to work.
 The donors have provided better furnishings to ease their discomfort and a monthly stipend for food and living expenses.